deniz-blue/discordjsx/docs/index.md

     title: React-based
     details: Supports all React features
   - title: Components V2
-    icon: 🆕
+    icon: 💬
     details: Supports all new message components
+  - title: Modals
+    icon: ❗
+    details: Supports modals (with selects and file uploads!)
-  - title: Good UX
+  - title: Customizable
-    icon: 💬
+    icon: 🛠️
-    details: We handle edge cases!
+    details: Use internals depending on your needs
 ---